lovepreetlakhman/BookStore_Assignment/TopansBookStore/README.txt

 2022/11/14
 02:11pm - run the application , working all good
 01:15pm - added the css and javascript code in _Layout.cshtml
+02:21pm - added the dropdown menu ran the application , everything is working